Monastic Community

 Ayya Santussikā Bhikkhunī

-Ayya Santussika entered monastic life as an anagarika (eight-precept nun) in 2005, then ordained as a samaneri (ten-precept nun) in 2010 and a bhikkhuni (311 rules) in 2012 at Dharma Vijaya Buddhist Vihara in Los Angeles.
+Ayya Santussika entered monastic life as an anagarika 8-precept nun in 2005, then ordained as a samaneri in 2010 and took full ordination as a bhikkhuni in 2012 at Dharma Vijaya Buddhist Vihara in Los Angeles.
 She has trained in large and small communities of nuns, including Amaravati and Chithurst monasteries of the Ajahn Chah tradition in England.

 Ayya Santussika was born in Illinois in 1954 and grew up on a farm in Indiana.
-While being a single mother, she received BS and MS degrees in computer science.
-She worked as a software designer and developer for fifteen years in the Bay Area.
-Her search for deeper meaning and ways to be of service led her to train as an interfaith minister in a four-year seminary program that culminated in an Masters of Divinity degree.
-She began traveling in Asia in 1999, learning from master teachers, particularly in Thailand.
-It was these experiences, along with time spent at Abhayagiri Buddhist Monastery in California that caused her faith to develop to the point of choosing to live and practice as a Theravadan nun.
+As a single mother, she received BS and MS degrees in computer science and worked as a software designer and developer for 15 years in Silicon Valley.
+Her search for deeper meaning led her to train as an interfaith minister in a 4-year seminary program that culminated in a Masters of Divinity degree.
+She began traveling Asia in 1999, learning from master teachers particularly in Thailand.
+It was these experiences, along with time spent at Abhayagiri Buddhist Monastery in California, that developed her faith to the point of choosing the life and practice of a Theravadan nun.

 Ayya Santussika was born in Illinois in 1954 and grew up on a farm in Indiana.
-While being a single mother, she received BS and MS degrees in computer science.
-She worked as a software designer and developer for fifteen years in the Bay Area.
-Her search for deeper meaning and ways to be of service led her to train as an interfaith minister in a four-year seminary program that culminated in an Masters of Divinity degree.
-She began traveling in Asia in 1999, learning from master teachers, particularly in Thailand.
-It was these experiences, along with time spent at Abhayagiri Buddhist Monastery in California that caused her faith to develop to the point of choosing to live and practice as a Theravadan nun.
+As a single mother, she received BS and MS degrees in computer science and worked as a software designer and developer for 15 years in Silicon Valley.
+Her search for deeper meaning led her to train as an interfaith minister in a 4-year seminary program that culminated in a Masters of Divinity degree.
+She began traveling Asia in 1999, learning from master teachers particularly in Thailand.
+It was these experiences, along with time spent at Abhayagiri Buddhist Monastery in California, that developed her faith to the point of choosing the life and practice of a Theravadan nun.

 Ayya Cittānandā Bhikkhunī